Camillaneri/NiftyApp/README.md

 **Warmup Task Functions**
 Here are described only the main functions of the Warmup Task page:
-1. **WUfunctions.js** Contains the jQuery function to display the tutorial when the page is loaded.
+1. **WUfunctions.js** contains the jQuery function to display the tutorial when the page is loaded.
 2. **WUrequests.js** contains functions connecting to NiftyValue's API, for filling the application, and for creating log data.
-  * **loadWarmUp** this function fetch a random image and 5 similar images for the Warmup task. repeatask()
+  * **loadWarmUp()** this function fetch a random image and 5 similar images for the Warmup task.
+It also contains some strings of code for creating counts and disctionaries, namely the log data for keeping track of reference image and similar images' ids loaded at each round repeatask()
-  * **repeatask** is called by the Repeat Task button
+  * **repeatask()** and **repeatask()** register the total amount of time needed to complete a round and the dictionaries containing the order of images decided by the user
 3. **supa_warmup.js** is devolved to posting on the respective table on Supabase, the log data and answers given by the user in the survey at the end of Warm Up.

 **Supabase data**